wxWidgets/website/gsoc/projects/index.md

 image will be rendered to a cached bitmap that can then be integrated with graphic functions across the library.

-The initial plan is to create a platform-specific wxSVGImage object which can be rendered to a normal wxWidgets device and/or graphics context - for example with a command such as wxDC::DrawSVG(wxSVGImage).
+The initial plan is to create a platform-specific `wxSVGImage` object which can be rendered to a normal wxWidgets device and/or graphics context - for example with a command such as `wxDC::DrawSVG(wxSVGImage)`.

 Windows 10 provides a simple API for SVG rendering within Direct2D.
-Two methods
-::CreateSvgDocument and DrawSvgDocument may provide the appropriate back-end within the wxWidgets MSW port.
+The functions `::CreateSvgDocument()` and `DrawSvgDocument()` may provide the appropriate back-end within the wxWidgets MSW port.

 Similarly, Linux GTK provides internal SVG handling via the Librsvg library.
 This API can be used to render to a Cairo canvas which is essentially the underlying wxWidgets GTK port's graphics context.